thomasloupe/CleanSweep/README.md

 * Windows 8/8.1
 * Windows 7
 * Previous Windows OS's *may* work, but some features may be incompatible or produce undesired results.

-## Potential Data Loss Warning and Disclaimer:
-Due to the nature of CleanSweep2 being an application that removes data from a Windows machine, it is imperative to note that potential or undesired data loss can potentially occur.
-Please do not select options in which you wish to keep data for, especially for Windows .Old folders, and previous Windows installs.
-These are unrecoverable once removed, as are most options in this application.
-Please use CleanSweep2 at your own risk.

 ## Cleaning Features
 * Temporary Files